 Our view is that the career capital you can accrue as a commercial lawyer is less flexible than nearby alternatives such as consulting.
 While law is a respected profession, it does not foster the skills and connections that would be most useful in directly impactful careers, your colleagues and work environment may negatively affect your motivation to help others, and transitioning from (commercial) law to policy may be harder than commonly assumed.
 The following goes into a little more detail.

-Working at a highly-ranked firm also means you can accomplish impressive achievements such as advising on a $4.2bn acquisition21 or a 2.2 trillion privatisation scheme.22 In addition, you’ll able to connect with other high-earning lawyers and clients in business, finance, and government, and – given the earnings – you should be able to save enough to support a future career transition.
+Working at a highly-ranked firm also means you can accomplish impressive achievements such as advising on a $4.2 billion acquisition29 or a $2.2 trillion privatisation scheme.30 In addition, you’ll able to connect with other high-earning lawyers and clients in business, finance, and government, and – given the earnings – you should be able to save enough to support a future career transition.

 However, career capital in commercial law is limited in a number of ways, particularly when compared with the nearby alternative of consulting.